Updated May 04, 2024

 Foods for Melanoma

 Fighting melanoma with diet can vary based on your own needs and the development of the cancer.
 However, some studies suggest that certain melanomas, and other cancers that are driven by a specific mutation, may feed on a high-fat diet, spurring their growth.
-As a result, incorporating lipid-lowering agents or maintaining a diet that is low in fats may suppress the cancer’s growth.
+As a result, incorporating lipid-lowering agents or maintaining a diet that is low in fats may suppress cancer’s growth.
 However, this specific mutation only applies to about 60 percent of melanomas.

 Protein-Rich

-Related to a low-fat diet, many experts recommend a mediteranean diet that is high in protein during melanoma treatment.
+Related to a low-fat diet, many experts recommend a Mediterranean diet that is high in protein during melanoma treatment.
 Protein is known to help the body fight infections, strengthen muscles, and generally assist in healing.

 Plenty of H2O